Why won’t they understand? Why don’t they get it? Why can’t they just listen to me?

 As you may know, a worldview is what you believe about the world in which you live.
 We all have a view of life filled with what we’ve learned and experienced.
 At the core of a worldview are presuppositions.
-A worldview becomes our paradigm for life, what makes sense about life, and our philosophy of being.
+A worldview becomes our paradigm for life, what makes sense of life, and our philosophy of being.

 Psychologists tell us we all have a propensity for confirmation bias.
-Michael Roberto says this is “the tendency to gather and rely upon information that confirms our existing views while avoiding or discounting information that might disconfirm our existing hypothesis and opinions” (Roberto. p.
+Michael Roberto says this is “the tendency to gather and rely upon information that confirms our existing views while avoiding or discounting information that might disconfirm our existing hypothesis and opinions” (Roberto, p.
 102).
 So, consider the possibility those who reject your perspective or experience have a strong confirmation bias.

-In my first year at college, a talented musician and artist who had retinitis pigmentosa became my friend.
+In my first year at college, a talented musician and artist who had retinitis pigmentosa became a good friend.
 We attended the same college and enjoyed many of the same things.
 His sight was very limited but he had learned to navigate in a way that made you wonder if he was really blind (you should see his paintings!)
 Since he could not drive and I could, I would swing by his house and pick him up for school.
 It was a privilege and a pleasure to do so.
 We were friends, after all.

 One day, an older relative of mine met my legally-blind friend.
 My relative became very angry that I was giving him rides to school.
 He thought my friend was a liar.
 How could it be possible a Mexican was an artist?
 Prejudiced much?
 The relative also believed my friend wasn’t blind given how well he got around.
 Mr. Prejudiced said I was being used as a taxi driver.
 He insisted I give up this so-called friendship and never have anything to do with the young man again.
 My relative had badly judged my friend through his own sad worldview.

 For some of us who are firmly planted in a social group such as a club, church, or family, it can become unacceptable to have an idea, information, condition, or anything else that runs counter to what the group believes.
 This “cultural mind” is called groupthink.
-Professor Roberto tells us, “According to social psychologist Irving Janis, groupthink is when a cohesive team experiences tremendous pressures for conformity, such that people strive for unanimity at the expense of critical thinking” (Roberto. p.38).
+“According to social psychologist Irving Janis, groupthink is when a cohesive team experiences tremendous pressures for conformity, such that people strive for unanimity at the expense of critical thinking” (Roberto. p.38).

 Many families who have adopted children diagnosed with developmental trauma, those who have been severely impacted by abuse, severe neglect, or trauma (such as Reactive Attachment Disorder) have encountered rejection from their group(s).
 Why?
 Because the child does not conform to acceptable patterns of behavior, which is often assumed to be the parents’ fault.
 The parents are not conforming to the ways of the group, so various techniques are implemented to force conformity.
-My wife and I have experienced them: name-calling, ridicule, threats of rejection, demands to make the child a “good kid,” insistence on doing what the group requires, and so forth.
+My wife and I have experienced them: name-calling, ridicule, threats of rejection, demands to make the child behave or turn her into a “good kid,” insistence on doing what the group requires, and so forth.

 Our worldview also influences our expectations.
 In their article, Baer and Lubin discuss the observer-expectancy effect.
 This is where “our expectations influence how we perceive an outcome.”
 Certain people have very strong expectations about how things should be.
-If your disease, perspective, child’s behaviors, or situation does not fit what they expect then you can probably expect negative responses.
+If your abuse, disease, perspective, child’s behaviors, or situation does not fit what they expect then you can probably expect negative responses.

 Then there is our innate dislike for inconsistency.
 Humans tend to loathe, even reject things that are inconsistent with their worldview.
 We have a natural aversion to patterns that make no sense to us or that are hard for us to interpret.
 The irony is that every one of us lives in our own little worlds of inconsistency but we become comfortable with that.
 We become used to our little inconsistent world so it often becomes a challenge for many of us to handle anything outside of our sphere that doesn't square with our personal world.